tkonopka/batchFisher/README.md

 # batchFisher

 The Fisher exact test is routinely used to compare pairs of sets.
 In situations when many such tests must be performed in a systematic fashion, the calculation of Fisher p-values can be a bottleneck.
 The package `batchFisher` streamlines such batch calculations.
+It provides substantial performance gains in situations when many tests in the batch rely on the same contingency matrix.

 ## Strategy

-The package uses the following optimization strategies and techniques:
+The package uses the following optimization strategies:

  - Large batches of set comparisons can contain several instances described by the same contingency matrices.
 The package can identify the unique configurations and perform the p-value and odds-ratios calculation fewer times.
  - Calculations that handle several batches can encounter the same contingency matrices in distinct batches.
 The package provides a mechanism to precompute outputs for certain configuration and then re-use the results when appropriate.
  - Calculations that begin with sets must compute contingency matrices before evaluating the Fisher test.
 Out of several possible implementations (including Rcpp), the package uses an implementation in base R that works well for sets of moderate size.

-The above technique exploits properties of the batches to avoid repetition.
+The above techniques exploit properties of the batches to avoid repetition.
 The results are themselves computed using `fisher.test`.
 It is in principle possible to optimize the calculations that take place *within* `fisher.test`.
 Below is a list of possibilities, but these are *not* used in the package.

  - The calculation of Fisher p-values involves evaluating many combinations - in the mathematical sense, e.g. `choose(5,2) = 10`.
 Dynamic programming is likely used within `fisher.test`, but cached values are not re-used on subsequent invokations of `fisher.test`.
 A re-implementation from scratch might provide some speedup.
  - Function `fisher.test` provides other information in addition to p-values and odds ratios.
 While convenient during interactive use, these additional data are typically not relevant to batch calculations.